 You primarily need an existing Capsule project setup.
 If you haven’t already set up Capsule, refer to the React & Web quick start guide to get started.

-Note: You’ll need to create a Wallet Connect project and obtain a project ID to set up external wallets.
+Note: If using our EVM wallet provider with WalletConnect you will need to create a WalletConnect project and obtain a project ID to set up external wallets.
 You can do so on their developer portal.
+Otherwise you can pass in an empty string to the projectId prop.

 Quick Start